 We strive to be the partner you can trust and rely on, and we believe that our legacy of long-standing professional relationships with loyal customers, suppliers and trade partners represent our commitment to providing you with quality services for the long haul.

-Our Fire Alarm Services
+Our Fire Alarm Systems

 The Paracom team provides turnkey fire alarm and sprinkler systems, including design, permitting, coordination, installation, testing, and monitoring.